ChocoboCoding/Item-Manager-GUI/README.md

 # 🔧 Item Manager GUI

-A simple, user-friendly Python GUI application built with `tkinter` that lets you manage, search, and output item data for game development or inventory systems.
+A simple, user-friendly Python GUI application built with `tkinter` that lets you manage, search, and output item data for editing your inventory in the cycle: reborn.

 ## 📦 Features